BattletechModders/LowVisibility/README.md

 ## WIP Features

+- [] BUG - Why can you see the blip beyond sensors range?
+- [] BUG - Weapons summary shown when beyond sensors range
 - [] Visibility for players is unit specific, unless models have ```share_sensor_lock``` tags
 - [] Visibility for enemies is unit specific, unless models have ```share_sensor_lock``` tags
 - [] Chance for VisualID to fail based upon a random roll